Fragments of Horror: Plot

 Shigeki Santo's daughter Mayumi suffers from a severe form of anxiety that manifests as aboulomania.
-Unable to make even the smallest decision without panicking, she relies on others to direct her every motion.
+Unable to make even the smallest of decisions without suffering panic attacks brought on by the stress of such situations, she relies on others to direct her every motion.
 After losing yet another employee who could not handle the stress, Santo places an advert for a new assistant, and a woman named Mitsu Uchida answers his help.
-She proves to be adept at instructing Mayumi through behavioral therapy, and never takes a day off, becoming very pale and gaunt in the process, all while constantly whispering in Mayumi's ear.
-Nevertheless, Mayumi manages to gain much confidence under the effects of Mitsu's guidance, and curious, Santo hires a detective agency to trace Mitsu's background.
+She proves to be adept at instructing Mayumi through behavioral therapy.
+Mitsu is extremely dedicated to her work, and never takes a day off, constantly whispering instructions in Mayumi's ear.
+Over the next few weeks, she becomes pale and thin, clearly ill from the strain of her job, but continues working.
+Mayumi manages to gain immense confidence thanks to Mitsu's guidance, and curious, Santo hires a private investigator to trace Mitsu's background.
 The agency finds that she is living with an abusive man named Aga who has forced her to apply for a high-paying job so she can support him.
 One day, Mitsu is found beaten to death.
-However, Mayumi continues to function normally, believing that Mitsu is still with her, and even Santo sometimes believes that he can still hear her whispering in his daughter's ear.
+However, Mayumi's confidence remains, and she believes that Mitsu is still with her; even Santo sometimes believes that he can still hear her whispering in his daughter's ear.
 Then, one night, Mayumi returns home covered in blood, claiming to have killed Aga on Mitsu's instructions.